pippo-java/pippo/README.md

 }
 ```

-The content for 'upload.ftl' is:
+The content for 'upload' is:
 ```html
 <html>
     <head>